antonysa23-meet/ENGI-120/data/information/DESIGN_BLUEPRINT.md

-# Design Blueprint: Team TVC Design Analysis
+# Design Blueprint: Team Wheelders Design Analysis

 This document serves as the visual and structural blueprint for the `Design_Analysis.html` page.
 It incorporates the Rice University (Rice Design Engineering) brand identity to ensure a professional, academic presentation.